skills/idea-to-app-with-spark/.github/steps/3-step.md

 - If an image no longer shows in the Assets list, don't worry.
 It wasn't removed.
 Spark just moved it to a place in the application.
 You can reference it in requests.

 </details>

+## Looking good? 🧐

+Sorry we even asked.
+We know you do! 😎 Please pick a random option to continue.

+- [ ] My app is obviously fabulous now. 💋
+- [ ] I'm not judging, I just like drama and sci-fi. 🤠
+- [ ] I call it "eclectic coffee cache". 🤷 ☕️
+- [ ] (Custom pun here) 💡